Noise-Robust Estimation of Quantum Observables in Noisy Hardware: NRE framework

+We conclude in Sec.~\ref{sec:conclusion} by outlining potential future directions, including integration of NRE with complementary noise-suppression techniques and its application to early fault-tolerant quantum processors, where logical qubits are expected to retain residual noise and accurate estimation of logical observables will remain essential.

+The appendices provide the analytical and implementation details underlying the NRE protocol.
+In particular, Appendix~\ref{sec:ap_residual_bias} analyzes the structure of the residual bias and its connection to the normalized dispersion, Appendix~\ref{subsec:n_op} derives the optimal control parameter entering the baseline estimator, Appendix~\ref{subsec:extended_NRE} describes the extended resampling procedure used to propagate statistical uncertainties, Appendix~\ref{sec:ap_ncc} details the construction of the noise-canceling circuits, and Appendix~\ref{sec:ap_regression_strategies} examines the robustness of the final NRE estimate with respect to the regression weighting strategy.

-\subsection{NRE framework}
+\section{NRE framework}

+The NRE framework estimates the noiseless expectation value of an observable by combining measurements from two circuits with similar structures but generally different noise responses.
+The key idea is to construct an auxiliary estimator whose noise sensitivity is reduced relative to the directly measured observable.
+This auxiliary quantity is evaluated across several amplified noise realizations, enabling the extraction of an accurate estimate of the ideal expectation value through a structured post-processing procedure.
+In the following, we formalize this procedure and introduce the quantities required for its implementation.

-Let us assume that the circuit noise rate can be quantified by $\epsilon_0$.
-We can write for the parametrized circuit noise rate $\epsilon = \lambda\epsilon_0$ where $\lambda$ is the dimensionless noise scale factor.
-Our objective is to find an estimation for the noiseless expectation value of observable $O$ defined by the target quantum circuit: $\langle O\rangle_t$.
-Due to the inherent noise in the prepared target state, the outcome of the measurement yields a perturbed expectation value, denoted as $\tot(\lambda)$.
+Let us assume that the physical noise strength affecting the circuit can be characterized by a parameter $\epsilon_0$.
+When noise amplification is applied, the effective noise strength becomes $\epsilon = \lambda \epsilon_0$, where $\lambda$ is a dimensionless noise scale factor.
+Our objective is to estimate the noiseless expectation value of an observable $O$ defined by the target quantum circuit, denoted by $\langle O\rangle_t$.
+Due to noise in the prepared quantum state and subsequent operations, the experimentally measured expectation value becomes a noise-dependent quantity, which we denote by $\tot(\lambda)$.

 To perform NRE, we measure the observable $O$ using the target circuit.
-As in ZNE, we perform measurements at $M$ different noise scale factors $\lambda_i$, where $i=1,2,\dots,M$.
-Without loss of generality, we assume a uniform noise-level spacing, given by $\lambda_{i+1} - \lambda_{i} = h$.
-In addition, in NRE we measure the observable $O$ (at the same values for the noise scale factors) using another circuit that we call a noise-canceling circuit, \textit{ncc}.
-The purpose of introducing and measuring the noise-canceling circuit is discussed later in the current section.
+As in ZNE, measurements are performed at $M$ different noise scale factors $\lambda_i$, where $i=1,2,\dots,M$.
+Without loss of generality, we assume a uniform spacing of the noise levels, $\lambda_{i+1}-\lambda_i = h$.
+In addition to the target circuit, NRE requires measurements of the observable $O$ using a second circuit that we refer to as the \textit{noise-canceling circuit} (\textit{ncc}).
+Measurements of this circuit are performed at the same noise scale factors $\lambda_i$.
+The purpose of introducing the noise-canceling circuit is to provide a reference observable whose noiseless expectation value is known while retaining a noise response similar to that of the target circuit.